Star Atlas in Galactic Perspective and Comments on Star Atlas in Galactic Perspective.

-Use your web browser's vertical and horizontal scrolling functions to move around on the image
+Use your browser vertical and horizontal scrolling functions to move around the map

 The galactic coordinates now in use are not the same as those used in the 1972 atlas.
 In each of the polar plots, below, lines for LII = 0o and LII = 270o are shown.

 To see a track for Halley's Comet in it's 12 BC apparition (overlaid on this polar plot) goto: halley12.htm.